Position: Scientist, AgResearch Lincoln and AgResearch Winchmore.

 End of the easy care project

 Dr Scobie's easy care sheep project come to an end in 2014 with the sale of 300 scientifically-bred sheep.
-Find out more in this Farmers Weekly news article.
-Find out how David's work has continued to be of use to farmers here, including his thoughts on this project and belief that new ideas need more investment.
+Find out more in this Stuff news article.
+Find out how David's work has continued to be of use to farmers here (subcription requried for full story), including his thoughts on this project and belief that new ideas need more investment.

 David and his wife Susie own a lifestyle block with some forestry of pines and wattle, and of course, sheep are a feature of this farm.
 They run a flock of sheep in partnership with another family, and these are called Bo Hipi – ‘Bo’ is based on the French word ‘beau’ for beautiful, and ‘hipi’ is the Māori word for sheep.